UKRN-Open-Research/open-code-workshop-template/_episodes/checklist.md

 teaching: 5 # time required to teach (minutes)
 exercises: 20 # time required for participants to do the activities (minutes)
 duration: 0 # duration not included in teaching/exercises time (minutes)
-# summary of the episode content for displaying on the schedule page
-summary: >-
+summary:
-  A checklist to help you ensure your workflow includes the topics covered today.
 questions:
-  - What will I do?
-  - When will I do it?
-  - How will I remember to?
 objectives:
-  - Be confident you'll remember to implement the skills learned here today.
 keypoints:
 is-break: false
-ukrn_wb_rules: # list of rules for the UKRN Workshop Builder tool
 day: 1
 order: 200000
+ukrn_wb_rules: # list of rules for the UKRN Workshop Builder tool

 ---

 ## How to use this checklist